Looking for a Health & Beauty student discount?

 - Keep an eye out for local hairdressers looking for models.
 Trainee hairdressers have to complete a set amount of supervised cuts in order for them to qualify, so you can bag a free haircut (or half price) all under the expert supervision of an already experienced stylist.

 - Make sure you moisturise before and after bed.
 The key to radiant skin really is in the moisture, and a cheap one applied well can be considerably more beneficial for you than an expensive one applied rarely!

 - Don’t wash your hair every day.
 Using too many products on your hair can strip it of its natural oils and actually make it look worse and attract grease easier.
 Instead, try doing so two or three times a week (dependent on hair type).
 Shampoo twice before conditioning: the first time cleans out the built-up dirt, and the second time to nourish and really cleanse the roots and follicles.

 - Don’t squeeze spots!
 OK, so it’s basically the most satisfying thing EVER, we know.
 But we also all know that squeezing spots and splitting the skin to rid them of their innards can scar.
 If a pimple is particularly red, pop some toothpaste on it and if you can resist it, avoid popping it.
 Your skin will thank you!

 We hope you have enjoyed our guide.
-We’ve shown you the list of retailers on this site who offer a student discount.
+We’ve shown you the list of retailers on this site who offer a student discount, exclusive discounts, great deals and brilliant customer service in November 2023.
 We’ve also discussed how you can find deals yourself.

 In addition, we’ve shown you how to get your NHS entitlement and given you some excellent tips to keep you going through college and university.